UNDER CONSTRUCTION

 It would be one of the first buildings with elevators.
 Otis's new Safety Elevators allowed it six easily accessible levels above the ground and at least three beneath it.
 Underground levels suddenly became practical due to Thomas Edison's light bulbs and Skyler Wheeler's (electrified) ventilation fans.

 This asylum's architecture was a spooky style called Kirkbridge.
 From above, a Kirkbridge building looked like a bat spreading its wings.
-However, this monstrosity took a step further; its architectural details were inspired by hideous vampire bat features; see the Legend page for more.
+However, this monstrosity took this concept further; hideous vampire bat features inspired its architectural details; see the Legend page for more images.

-In contrast, the original asylum that Dr. Cure Awl opened in east Columbus 30 years earlier was one of the most attractive buildings in Ohio.
+In contrast, the original asylum that Dr. Cure Awl also opened in east Columbus in 1838 was one of the most attractive buildings in Central Ohio.
 It used the Neoclassical architecture of the Whitehouse.

 1868

-On Mar 2, Congress successfully impeached President Johnson for trying to remove Secretary of War Edwin Stanton from office.
-Stanton was Lincoln's military hawk who argued (against Johnson) that the USA needed to keep its robust military intact after the Civil War.
+On March 2, Congress successfully impeached President Johnson for breaching the Tenure of Office Act by removing Edwin Stanton, the US Secretary of War.
+Stanton was Lincoln's military hawk who argued (against Johnson) that the country needed to keep its robust military intact after the Civil War.

-On November 3td, Ohio-born General Ulysses S Grant defeated Horatio Seymour to become the country's 18th president.
+On November 3, Ohio-born General Ulysses S Grant defeated Horatio Seymour to become the country's 18th president.

 General Rutherford B. Hayes defeated the incumbent Democrat William Allen to become Ohio's governor.